SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 }
 ```

-In the example above, if an incoming REST request is made to the `api/values` endpoint, and the request does not contain a valid JWT bearer token with a `scope` claim equal to `testgroup` the request will be rejected.
+In the preceding example, if an incoming REST request is made to the `api/values` endpoint and the request does not contain a valid JWT bearer token with a `scope` claim equal to `testgroup`, the request is rejected.

 # 3.0 Redis Key Storage Provider

 <span style="display:inline-block;margin:0 20px;">For use with: </span><span style="display:inline-block;vertical-align:top;width:40%"> ![alt text](/images/CFF_Logo_rgb.png "Cloud Foundry")</span>

 By default, ASP.NET Core stores the key ring on the local file system.
-Local file system usage in a Cloud Foundry environment is un-workable and violates the twelve-factor guidelines for developing cloud native applications.
-Using the Steeltoe Redis Key Storage provider, you can reconfigure the Data Protection service to use Redis on Cloud Foundry for storage.
+Local file system usage in a Cloud Foundry environment is unworkable and violates the [twelve-factor guidelines](https://12factor.net/) for developing cloud native applications.
+By using the Steeltoe Redis Key Storage provider, you can reconfigure the Data Protection service to use Redis on Cloud Foundry for storage.

 ## 3.1 Quick Start

-This quick start makes use of an ASP.NET Core application to illustrate how to use a Redis cache on Cloud Foundry for storing Data Protection keys.
+This quick start uses an ASP.NET Core application to show how to use a Redis cache on Cloud Foundry for storing Data Protection keys.

 ### 3.1.1 Locate Sample

+To get started, change directory to where the samples are stored, as follows:

 ```bash
 > cd Samples/Security/src/RedisDataProtectionKeyStore